-In an increasingly data-driven world, being able to translate information into meaningful insights can enhance a company's understanding of people and society
+In an increasingly data-driven world, being able to translate information into meaningful insights that can be used by companies and organisations is a valuable skill to have

 Jobs directly related to your degree include: